microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Create new navigation property to assignments for identityGovernance

 ### [New-MgEntitlementManagementAssignmentPolicy](New-MgEntitlementManagementAssignmentPolicy.md)
-In Azure AD entitlement management, create a new accessPackageAssignmentPolicy object.
+In Microsoft Entra entitlement management, create a new accessPackageAssignmentPolicy object.
 The request will include a reference to the accessPackage that will contain this policy, which must already exist.
 This API is available in the following national cloud deployments.